k9mail/k9mail-docs/docs/en/current/sending/sending_content.md

 new email will be sent by tapping the email address.

 You can set a 'Reply-To' header by tapping the drop-down on the right of the From address.
-Most recipient mail clients will use email address when replying to your email, instead of the From address.
+Most recipient mail clients will use this email address when replying to your email, instead of the From address.

 ## To address